 Bunnehaven is a gas discovery 15 km south of Tobermory.
 It is a Tertiary stratigraphic pinch- out accumulation.
 The exploration well tagged the westernmost edge of the accumulation and appraisal drilling is required in order to fully assess the size of the field.

-The Lyon prospect in the next door P.1854 licence, located 25 km east of Tobermory and Bunnehaven, if successful, would add sufficient gas volumes to trigger a commercial development.
+The Lyon prospect in the P.1854 licence, located 25 km east of Tobermory and Bunnehaven, if successful, would add sufficient gas volumes to trigger a commercial development.

-The P.1854 and P.1935 licences are 150 km north of the Shetland Islands.
-Siccar Point acquired a 100% operated interest in these licences from the takeover of OMV (U.K.) in January 2017.
-In November 2017, Siccar Point announced a farm out agreement with Ineos covering both licenses.
+The P.1854 licence is 150 km north of the Shetland Islands.
+Siccar Point acquired a 100% operated interest in the licence from the takeover of OMV (U.K.) in January 2017.
+In November 2017, Siccar Point announced a farm out agreement with Ineos.

 The P.1854 licence contains a material gas prospect, Lyon (1-3 trillion cubic feet recoverable).
 Lyon is located immediately west of the volcanic Erlend High at the edge of the Flett Sub-Basin.
 It is a strong seismic amplitude anomaly within Tertiary Flett sandstones which have been deposited along the edge of the Erlend High.
 The prospect geometry is partly structural and partly a stratigraphic pinch-out.
 Similar smaller prospects have also been mapped in the 3D seismic survey covering the licence area and these would be follow-up opportunities to Lyon.

 If Lyon is successful it would be large enough to form a new gas-hub development similar to the Total operated Laggan-Tormore fields which have been developed with sub-sea infrastructure with pipelines to the Shetland Gas Plant.
 Existing smaller gas discoveries in the Lyon area such as Tobermory, Bunnehaven and Cragganmore would all be suitable tie-back candidates into the Lyon gas hub.